simon-brooke/beowulf/doc/lisp1.5.md

 3. A formal mapping of M-expressions into S-expressions.
 4. A universal function (written ,IS an M-expression) for interpreting the application of any function written as an S-expression to its arguments.
-Section I1 introduced the LISP Programming System.
+Section II introduced the LISP Programming System.
 The basis of the LISP Pro- gramming System is the interpreter, or evalquote and its components..
 A LISP program in fact consists of pairs of arguments for evalquote which are interpreted in sequence.
 In this section we shall introduce a number of extensions of elementary LISP.
 These